Kerry Olitzky: Career

 Formerly, he served as vice president of the Wexner Heritage Foundation, an adult Jewish education and leadership program in North America.
 Previously, he was national Dean of Adult Jewish Learning and Living of the Hebrew Union College-Jewish Institute of Religion where he served on the faculty and administration for 15 years following his tenure at Congregation Beth Israel in West Hartford, Connecticut.

 Rabbi Olitzky is a leader in the development of Jewish education, particularly for adults.
 He has shaped training programs for clergy of all faiths, especially in the area of pastoral care and counseling in the Jewish community.
 He has done pioneering work in the area of Jewish Twelve Step spirituality, as well as Jewish Gerontology.

 Commentaries

 Together with professor Leonard S. Kravitz, Olitzky has authored a series of Tanakh commentaries.
 Their commentaries draw on classical Jewish works such as the Mishnah, Talmud, Targums, the midrash literature, classical Jewish bible commentators such as Gersonides, Rashi and Abraham ibn Ezra, modern-day rabbis, and higher textual criticism, but are not academic books using source criticism to deconstruct the Tanakh.
 The authors claim that they do not follow either the path of classical Reform scholars or more secular projects such as the Anchor Bible series.
 These books are distributed by Behrman House.
 Commentaries in this series now include Ecclesiastes, Esther, Jonah, Lamentations, Proverbs, Ruth, and the Song of Songs.
-The Olitzky-Kravitz writing team has also done commentaries on Pirke Avot and Shemonah Perakim, along with a collection of source material on Teshuva called "Journey of the Soul."
+The Olitzky-Kravitz writing team has also done commentaries on Pirkei Avot as well as Maimonides' renowned introduction to his commentary of Pirkei Avot, known as Shemonah Perakim, along with a collection of source material on Teshuva called "Journey of the Soul."